NewForce-at-Mountwest/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 > **NOTE:** The script(s) should be written such that they can be re-run as needed to recreate your database. _See the Gifter script for an example_

-## Set up Firebase

-1. Go to Firebase console and create a new project
-1. Enable a "Sign-in method"
-    > **NOTE:** In the course we used the `Email/Password` sign-in method.
-1. Go to project settings to view API Key and Project ID (you'll need these in future steps)

 ## Server Side

 1. Install Nuget Packages (Copy from Tabloid.csproj and/or Gifter.csproj)